THE 12 BIRDS OF CHRISTMAS

 Europe, only Christians were allowed to practice their faith openly.
 To

-avoid being charged with witchcraft, they had to disguise what they
+avoid being charged with witchcraft, those practicing the Old Religion had to disguise what they

 were doing.
-Could one remnant of the ancient faith be The Twelve
+Could one remnant of their ancient faith be The Twelve

 Days of Christmas, a song that could be sung in public without risk